-My research interests are in the field of critical military studies working at the intersections of sociology, criminology, and ethnographic and visual methods.
-My research is critical of the experience of military institutionalisation and the presence of militarism within civic life and upon civilian landscapes.
-It also explores the subjugated knowledges of “war” and the “military” within criminological literature.
+My research interests are broadly situated in the field of critical military studies, working at intersections of sociology, criminology and ethnographic and visual methods.
+These empirical interests are critical of the damaging experience of military institutionalisation and the harmful presence of militarism within civic life and upon civilian landscapes.
+These interests are keenly invested in researching the harms caused by military institutions, contexts and personnel without being constrained by the research imperatives, funding or directives of the defence establishment, its institutions or its governing bodies.
+Other more conceptual areas of my research interests have explored the subjugated knowledges of “war” and the “military” within criminological literature.

 - Scholarship in Southern Criminology (Crime and Justice Research Centre, Faculty of Law, Queensland University of Technology, Australia 2017)

 - Case Study Award (Prize, C-SAP: Criminology Special Interest Group 2010)